^

 • Anterior ischemic optic neuropathy.

-Uncontrolled hypertension can promote the development of diabetic retinopathy.
+Uncontrolled hypertension may contribute to the development of diabetic retinopathy.

 What do need to examine?